yuanshunning/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 Hardware connection
 ~~~~~~~~~~~~~~~~~~~

-The connection between the Yaskawa controller and Pick-it is done over
+The connection between the Yaskawa controller and Pickit is done over
 ethernet.
 You connect your robot controller to the **ROBOT **\ port on
-the Pick-it processor as shown in the diagram below:
+the Pickit processor as shown in the diagram below:

 |image0|

--  For **DX200** controllers you need to connect the Pick-it processor
+-  For **DX200** controllers you need to connect the Pickit processor
    to the **CN104** port.
--  For **FS100** controllers you need to connect the Pick-it processor
+-  For **FS100** controllers you need to connect the Pickit processor
    to the **CN2** port.

 IP configuration